TaylorHigginsGEM/processPublicData/README.md

 ## Update tracker data

-Fork the repository.
+Create a new branch.
 Place new data file in the appropriate tracker directory.
-Test and do quality checks on that fork.
+Test and do quality checks locally by running python -m http.server 8000 at the root of the directory.
 When ready, make a pull request to the main repository.
 And accept the pull request to make the update.

+## Sharing a preview of the map with others
+Warning: you'll have to have the [testing repo]([url](https://github.com/GlobalEnergyMonitor/testing-maps)) cloned to your machine and perhaps already open in an IDE window.
+You should also have set up two remotes repos, one called official that is linked to the [official repo]([url](https://github.com/GlobalEnergyMonitor/maps)) and the other that is linked to the testing repo.
+On the official repo IDE window, push the branch you have with the new data to the [official remote repo]([url](https://github.com/GlobalEnergyMonitor/maps)), do not merge into the live branch called "gitpages-production".
+Then go to your IDE window where you have the [testing repo]([url](https://github.com/GlobalEnergyMonitor/testing-maps)) cloned and set up.
+Pull from your branch name on  [official remote repo]([url](https://github.com/GlobalEnergyMonitor/maps)), accept all merges from official remote since they will override anything going on there, and then push to the test remote repo.
+Note that currently the test remote repo branch connected to its own gitpages is called "testmaplive".
+Now you can share the updated map preview via the testing repo's gitpages link.

+Here are the steps on my machine: git push origin yourbranchname [in official repo IDE window] git pull official yourbranchname [in test repo IDE window] _accept merges_ git push origin testmaplive [in test repo IDE window]

 ## Routine tracker releases
-### Global Single Tracker Maps:
+Non IDE set up / external process duties
+- manual copy excel file to google drive then update map tracker log sheet
+- manual download geojson file, save to s3

 * Save a copy of the new data to the: [Tracker official releases (data team copies)](https://drive.google.com/drive/folders/1Ql9V1GLLNuOGoJOotX-wK6wCtDq1dOxo)
 * Update the map tracker log sheet ([tab name prep_file](https://docs.google.com/spreadsheets/d/15l2fcUBADkNVHw-Gld_kk7EaMiFFi8ysWt6aXVW26n8/edit?gid=1817870001#gid=1817870001) with the new data's google sheet key from the copy of official data saved above
-* In the all_config.py file add the tracker name(s) with new data to the list held in parameter: trackers_to_update = [] NOTE: This tracker name needs to match the one in prep_file tab of the log sheet
-* Run run_maps.py

-### Regional / Multi-tracker Maps and Data Downloads:
-* Run multi_tracker_maps_script.py directly or from run_maps.py with subprocess
-subprocess.run(["python", "/Users/gem-tah/GEM_INFO/GEM_WORK/earthrise-maps/gem_tracker_maps/trackers/multi_tracker_maps_script.py"])

-### Above two sections can be removed after this section is complete:
 Responsibilities of this repo (hint: maybe we separate this out to other repos soooon)
 - create files for map js code from final data
 - create files for final data download from final data for multi-tracker maps (mostly regional as of writing)